lob/lob-openapi/README.md

 ## E2E Testing

 You can run the currently available end-to-end tests with the command `npm run docsTest`.
+This builds docs locally and runs Cypress against the generated output.
+Use `npm run docsTest:deployed` to run the same prerendered docs smoke tests against the GitHub Pages deployment.

 ## Bundled spec